veplix/AutoHotKey-scripts/README.md

 `Binds` for standard - non-admin scripts (like opening some programs Firefox, Telegram etc.)

-`Radycal_binds` for starting programs with admin privileges (emulating alt+f4 throught win+w, because some programs which are started with admin rights are not closing wothout that)
+`Radycal_binds` for starting programs with admin privileges (emulating alt+f4 throught win+w, because some programs which are started with admin rights are not closing without that)